wavefrontHQ/docs/integrations/gcp_cloud_functions.md

 permalink: gcp_cloud_functions.html
 summary: Learn about the Google Cloud Functions Integration.
 ---

+This page provides an overview of what you can do with the Google Cloud Functions integration.
+The documentation pages only for a limited number of integrations contain the setup steps and instructions.
+If you do not see the setup steps here, navigate to the Operations for Applications GUI.
+The detailed instructions for setting up and configuring all integrations, including the Google Cloud Functions integration are on the **Setup** tab of the integration.

+1. Log in to your Operations for Applications instance.
+2. Click **Integrations** on the toolbar, search for and click the **Google Cloud Functions** tile.
+3. Click the **Setup** tab and you will see the most recent and up-to-date instructions.

 ## Google Cloud Platform Integration

 The Google Cloud Platform integration is full-featured native integration offering agentless data ingestion of GCP metric